Talador12/containers-demos/hard-timeout/README.md

 ## Implementation Notes

+- Uses workerd's native `hardTimeout` option instead of alarms
-- Timeout starts when container first starts, not on each request
+- Timeout starts when container starts, not per request
 - Uses `destroy()` by default for immediate termination
-- Integrates with existing alarm system for efficient timeout checking
-- Takes priority over soft timeout when both would trigger simultaneously
+- Takes priority over soft timeout when both would trigger